 - Instead of curtains, consider blinds that you could tuck away during the day.
 There are so many options from Roller to Venetian and Roman.
 (Click here for more info)

 - Don’t rely on a single main light as it will cause shadows around the edge of the room, instead spread it around with table lights, floor lamps or uplighters

 When you buy a new house you fall in love with the whole home, it’s only once you move in and start to put your furniture in place that you start to realise certain rooms might be more challenging that you first thought!

-It would be impossible to embrace all of the tips above, but try starting at the built-in features such as fireplaces and windows and work your way out from there.
+It would be impossible to embrace all of the tips above, but try starting with multi-purpose furniture and letting the maximum amount of light in through your windows and then work your way out from there.

 Let us see your photos!